 As a child of the late 60’s and mid 70’s, my earliest music influences began with bands such as Electric Light Orchestra, KC and the Sunshine Band, the Bee Gee’s and Blondie.
 It was a generation of songs that told stories encased in repetitive lyrics and catchy rhythms.
 Instrumentally, the music of the 70’s seemed to hold the unique ability to either take something sad and make it happy, or to take something happy and make it even happier.
 I always felt the music born in the 70’s was far too short lived…although I imagine Mark Watney in Andy Weir’s The Martian would adversely disagree with me.

-Within Todd Fancey’s solo project Fancey, which has produced three records and one EP since 2004 and is due to release a 12-track cover set for download in Autumn of this year, he has managed to keep the music of the 70’s alive in such a way that it feels like it never ended in the first place.
+Within Todd Fancey’s solo project Fancey, which has produced three records and one EP since 2004 and is due to release County Fair, a 10-track covers album due out on January 26, 2018, he has managed to keep the music of the 70’s alive in such a way that it feels like it never ended in the first place.
 Upon first listen of Todd’s music, you can feel that it’s personal and purposeful.
 It’s music that holds the essence of perfection in how it’s created for the most authentic sound possible.

 All you have to do is close your eyes and imagine yourself on the dance floor with fragments of light from a glittery disco ball splashing across the faces in the crowd.
 Grab yourself a pair of bell bottom jeans, pop one of Todd Fancey’s records on the turntable and you’ll be transported back in time.
 Follow me as I dive into a bit of his dual life as guitarist for The New Pornographers and singer/songwriter for his solo project Fancey, and treat yourself to a listen of his new album Love Mirage as well as a few samples of his prior albums below the interview.
-But before you do, here’s an exclusive sneak peek at the titles for his upcoming 12-track cover set:
+But before you do, here’s an exclusive sneak peek at the tracklist for his upcoming covers album, County Fair due for release on January 26, 2018:

 JK: Hey Todd, thanks for taking time out of the European leg of your tour promoting The New Pornographers latest album Whiteout Conditions to speak with me.
 I attended your show at Terminal 5 In New York City on April 26, 2017 and the band put forth an incredible performance!
 I remember the audience vehemently chanting for an encore and the band did not disappoint.
 You snuck in the song “Challengers” from the self-titled album Challengers which I noticed wasn’t on the setlist.
 Was that a last minute addition and if so, what prompted the change?
 I, for one, was super psyched to hear it!